-We stop en route at one of the Alta Valley’s many rustic shelters to light a fire and enjoy snacks/a light meal and tea/coffee brewed on the fire.
+We stop to light a fire at one of the Alta Valley’s many rustic shelters, or at GLØD HQ when we return, and enjoy snacks/a light meal and tea/coffee brewed on the fire.

 Year around, but not always on snow.
 Note that Aurora will be possible to see from October to March, if clear weather.